Charles E W Bean, Diaries, AWM38 3DRL 606/83/1 - July - August 1917 - Part 4

 of face, came half weeping

-dragging with her little girl of three by / arm
+with dragging her little girl of three by / arm

 into our passage to see